dogweather/forkful/content/en/php/data-formats-and-serialization/working-with-xml.md

   \ work with XML to enable interoperability between applications and systems -\u2026"
 lastmod: '2024-03-13T22:45:00.189434-06:00'
 model: gpt-4-1106-preview
-summary: "XML is a markup language used for storing and transporting data.
-Programmers\
+summary: XML is a markup language used for storing and transporting data.
-  \ work with XML to enable interoperability between applications and systems -\u2026"
 title: Working with XML
 weight: 40
 ---